Elsie19/Elsie19/docs/_posts/2025-11-29-rust-rules-and-guidelines.md

 }
 ```

 We don't have to annotate the references with a lifetime because there is literally only one possible lifetime (besides `'static`), so it will *elide* it.
-This is actually how we can return references from `&self`, because the compile automatically inserts a lifetime that binds the returned reference to the lifetime of the object itself, so the following are equivalent:
+This is actually how we can return references from `&self`, because the compiler automatically inserts a lifetime that binds the returned reference to the lifetime of the object itself, so the following are equivalent:

 ```rust
 struct Foo(String);